ctln12/YelpCamp/README.md

   * Add condition and flash message to comments EDIT route if a corresponding campground can't be found

 ### Deploy v12
-* Create a Mongo DB Atlas account
+* Create a Mongo DB Atlas account and follow setup
+* Add connection to production DB to mongoose